Ways to Reduce Your Bail

 California Bail Procedures — Penal Code §§ 1269b, 1269c, 1270.2, 1275

 Initially, bail will be set in the arrest warrant, if there is one.
 If not, then bail will initially be determined by the “bail schedule” then in effect in the county of arrest.
 The bail schedule is a document adopted by a county to recommend an amount of bail for specified crimes.
-For instance, you can find the Los Angeles bail schedules for felonies and misdemeanors on the Los Angeles bail schedules page at the Spolin Law P.C. site.
+For instance, you can find the Los Angeles bail schedules for felonies and misdemeanors on the Los Angeles bail schedules page.

 When there is no arrest warrant, law enforcement officers have eight hours after booking a defendant to apply for increased bail.
 If the bail is not increased in that time, the defendant can post bail according to the county’s bail schedule.